Skip to content

 To connect to a MongoDB deployment that requires authentication, use the --username and --authenticationDatabase options. mongosh prompts you for a password, which it hides as you type.

 If everything is configured correctly the Mongo Shell will connect.
-Exit the shell.
+Exit the shell with quit().

 Installing NodeBB